ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 > BTW: I set the dba password to the same as root.

 It says we should find the database password for achieving root access.
-When I look at this second time, I understand that there is an application named with **pgadmin4**.
+When I looked at this a second time, I understood that there was an application named with **pgadmin4**.

 Okay, we will keep that information in mind.
 With current privileges, we can't enumerate the machine properly.